evan3olds/ethics_fall2025/_pages/casestudy.md

 # 3. Conclusion
 It is important to consider and regulate these more often than not.
 There are many predatory tactics for making money in the game industry.

-## 3.1 Discussion Questions and Activities
+## 3.1 Discussion Questions and Activity
 * Should we outright ban the use of lootboxes for real life currency in video games?
 Why or why not?
 * At what point does player responsibility become overshadowed by exploitative design?
 * How should developers ethically balance profit with player health?